-As of December 31, 2017 we owned 72 stations, 38 located in crude oil pipelines, 30 in refined products pipelines, 2 in crude oil ports and 2 in refined product ports.
+As of December 31, 2018 we owned 73 stations, 39 located in crude oil pipelines, 30 in refined products pipelines, 2 in crude oil ports and 2 in refined product ports.

-As of December 31, 2017, we had a nominal storage capacity associated with the transportation network of 17.6 million barrels of crude oil and 4.4 million barrels of refined products.
+As of December 31, 2018, we had a nominal storage capacity associated with the transportation network of 17.7 million barrels of crude oil and 4.9 million barrels of refined products.
 We do not own any tankers.

-The Transportation and Logistic segment implemented a new maintenance operating model with the aim of clarifying roles as well as unifying criteria for planning and execution among the companies of the segment.
+The Transportation and Logistics segment has a maintenance operating model with the aim of unifying criteria for planning and execution among the companies of the segment.

-Pipeline Projects SAN FERNANDO - MONTERREY
+Pipeline Projects